Pushing the Limits of Sparsity: A Bag of Tricks for Extreme Pruning: Experiments

 For all DST methods, we use SGD with momentum as our optimizer.
 The momentum coefficient is set to 0.9, and L2 regularization coefficient is set to 0.0001.
-We set the training epoch to 250 and use a learning rate scheduler that decreases from 0.1 by a factor of 10X at half way and three-quarters of way through training.
+We set the training epoch to 250 and use a learning rate scheduler that decreases from 0.1 by a factor of 10X at halfway and three-quarters of way through training.
 For the DCT experiments, we train for 200 epochs with the Adam optimizer and a learning rate of 0.001.
 A more detailed description of the experimental setups and hyperparameters is included in the Supplementary Material.
 All experiments in our work are conducted on an A100 GPU.

 \textbf{CIFAR-10 and CIFAR-100.} We evaluate EAST with ResNet-34 and ResNet-50 backbones, with a particular focus on extreme sparsities (99\%-99.99\%).
-We repeat our experiments three times and report the average accuracy in Table \ref{tab:cifar_accuracy_results} (variance visualized in Figure \ref{fig:all_figures}), which presents results across different configurations.
+We repeat our experiments three times and report the average accuracy in Table \ref{tab:cifar_accuracy_results}, which presents results across different configurations.